octoml/octoai-cartoonizer/README.md

 With that, be responsible and have fun!

-Please don't hesitate to share feedback, or comments to me over at tmoreau@octoml.ai.
-Cheers.
+Please don't hesitate to share feedback, bugs or issues under: https://github.com/tmoreau89/octoai-cartoonizer/issues

+Or got ideas for things you'd like to build?
+Shoot me an email at tmoreau@octoml.ai.
+Cheers. :beers: